 PROMISE Program

-PROMISE (Penn State Research training in Oncology and Medicine to Inspire Student Engagement) is a holistic internship program to inspire the next generation of cancer researchers and oncologists.
+PROMISE (Penn State Research training in Oncology and Medicine to Inspire Student Engagement) is a holistic experience to inspire the next generation of cancer researchers and oncologists.
 Funded by the National Cancer Institute, PROMISE will provide authentic, team research experiences into cancer prevention and treatment along with workshops to support durable careers in oncology.

 Experience the interdisciplinary nature of cancer research in the 21st century by belonging to oncology teams of basic, clinical and population science researchers.